webgence/webgence/README.md

 <br>
-Stop involving me in your problems
+- Stop involving me in your problems

+- The global average human life expectancy is around 73 years.
+So please don't waste my remaining 51 years.